TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 DEFINITION: 'absorbed' in this context means that the math takes place before being rolled upwards into other UORs that refer to this row...
 I.e. 'non-absorbed' means the impact of the maths stays on this row alone.

-There is a new exciting Formula (FOR) capability with this build.
+There is a new exciting Formula (FOR) capability from build 1046+.
 This in effect can replace RMC, UOR, PUM.
 You can continue to use these, or use the new superior formula capability.
 You can actually combine all these, but this is NOT RECOMMENDED as it's duplicative and confusing to understand.
 RECOMMENDATION: if you want to use formulas, then manually update your settings to only use formula.
 Average by is not affected by this change.
 FDA and *100 can remain,